certtools/intelmq/docs/User-Guide.md

   > s 0,4,5
   Show the selected IP in a readable format.
 It's still a raw format from repr, but with newlines for message and traceback.
+- v, Edit by ID
+  > v id
+  > v 0
+  > v 1,2
+  Opens an editor (by calling `sensible-editor`) on the message.
+The modified message is then saved in the dump.
 - q, Quit
   > q